promo-zero-headerHong Kong incorporation

 Economic Substance Requirements

-Where a Cayman Islands exempted company carries out relevant activities, it must meet the economic substance test.
+Where a Cayman Islands exempted company carries on a relevant activity and earns relevant income, it must also file an economic substance report and satisfy the applicable economic substance test.
+Importantly, the test is not identical for every activity:

 Global Compliance Rules